flempriere/SedgewickAlgorithmsInC/Chapter1/index.md

 ## Exercise 1.25

+**Problem Statement**

-*Consider a Computer A, and a Computer B that is 10 faster than Computer A. If we run [Weighted QuickUnion](#program-13) on both computers, but give Computer B 10 times as many connections to process, how much longer would it take computer B to finish than computer A?*
+Consider a Computer A, and a Computer B that is 10 faster than Computer A. If we run [Weighted QuickUnion](#program-13) on both computers, but give Computer B 10 times as many connections to process, how much longer would it take computer B to finish than computer A?

 **Solution**

 Weighted QuickUnion requires $CM\lg(N)$ instructions where $C$ is a fixed constant, $M$ is the number of connections, and $N$ is the number of edges.
 We can convert this to a rate by introducing the constant $\bar{C}$ which is $C$ divided by the speed of the computer.
 Then the ratio of time between $B$ and $A$ is

 $$